Run Integration/E2E Tests

 - Runs your E2E tests, passing in the Coherence environment URL and the test search query

-Store your Coherence environment URL as a secret in your GitHub repository settings.
+- Store your Coherence environment URL as a secret in your GitHub repository settings.
 Name it

 COHERENCE_ENVIRONMENT_URL

-. -
+. - Add the

 TEST_URL

-Parameterize your tests: Use environment variables or configuration files to make your tests flexible enough to run against different environments.
+- Parameterize your tests: Use environment variables or configuration files to make your tests flexible enough to run against different environments.

-Use test tagging: Implement a tagging system in your tests to easily run subsets of tests for different environments or scenarios.
+- Use test tagging: Implement a tagging system in your tests to run subsets of tests easily for different environments or scenarios.

-Handle authentication: If your app requires authentication, consider setting up test users or implementing a way to generate authentication tokens for your tests.
+- Handle authentication: If your app requires authentication, consider setting up test users or implementing a way to generate authentication tokens for your tests.

 Conclusion